nericksen/xsoar-md/XSOAR-Export-Incident-Data/README.md

 # Exporting Incident Data

 XSOAR is an API driven tool.
-Almost all functionality within the tool can be driven by API calls.
+Almost all functionality within the tool can be controlled by API calls.
 Data is easily transferred between systems using JSON or CSV files which contain exports of XSOAR incidents and data.

 ### Export Data as a Job